 According to a report regarding the State of Employee Engagement in Australia, our nation is experiencing a considerably low level of employee engagement.

-This represents a significant issue to businesses nationwide, as employee engagement not only correlates with employee loyalty, but also the effort employees will put in at work.
-The same report found engaged employees to show effort scores 77% higher than disengaged employees.
+This represents a significant issue to businesses nationwide, as employee engagement not only correlates with employee loyalty but also the effort employees will put in at work.
+The same report found engaged employees scored 77% higher in effort than disengaged employees.

 Leadership Expert and former ‘Best Place to Work’ award winner Kevin Kruse claims that employee motivation and engagement can be achieved by focussing on management and relating the company’s goals to individual values.

 Kruse claims that top-down initiatives to improve employee engagement are on the rise but are a waste of time if they don't change the behaviour of individual managers.
 This has become a problem, as these initiatives tend to focus on cosmetic employee benefits that don’t actually increase motivation.

 In recent years, companies have tried to increase their staff’s motivation by introducing employee ‘perks’ such as casual Fridays, employee appreciation events like picnics and dinners, and adding game tables and televisions to lunchrooms.
 Although on the surface these initiatives may seem to have an impact on an employee’s happiness at work, they do not improve the performance of managers and therefore will not increase engagement.